-Building on a cooperative relationship spanning over 30 years, the World Bank Group’s Country Partnership Strategy (CPS) for fiscal years 2013 through 2016 is aligned with China’s 12th Five-Year Plan.
-It is also informed by the joint study, China 2030, prepared by the World Bank and the Development Research Center of the State Council.
-To support China’s goal of a harmonious society, the Bank Group will focus on three main areas of engagement:
+Building on a cooperative relationship spanning over 35 years, the World Bank Group’s Country Partnership Strategy (CPS) for fiscal years 2013 through 2016, supports China’s goal of a harmonious society.
+It is informed by the joint study, China 2030 , prepared by the World Bank and the Development Research Center of the State Council.
+The Bank Group’s CPS focuses on three main areas of engagement:

-In addition, the Bank will provide client-driven knowledge services that help underpin reforms needed to reenergize the drivers of growth.
+In addition, the Bank provides client-driven knowledge services that help underpin reforms needed to reenergize the drivers of growth.

 The Bank Group’s most valuable contribution in China remains its role in bringing and applying ideas, innovation, and knowledge.
 The CPS emphasizes knowledge sharing and cooperation through advice and analytical products and through investments at the provincial level that introduce and demonstrate new approaches.

-As of October 31, 2012, Bank cumulative lending (IBRD and IDA) to China was about $51 billion for 349 projects.
+As of June 30, 2017, Bank cumulative lending (IBRD and IDA) to China was more than $60.1 billion for 412 projects.
 The portfolio is concentrated in environment, transportation, urban development, rural development, energy, water resources management, and human development.